Overview

 xmlns:chart="using:NChart3D_UWP"

-Result page looks like follows:
+Result page looks like follows:<Page

 x:Class="Tutorial.MainPage"